liun-online/HeCo/README.md

 ## Some tips in parameters
 1. We suggest you to carefully select the *“pos_num”* (existed in ./data/pos.py) to ensure the threshold of postives for every node.
 This is very important to final results.
 Of course, more effective way to select positives is welcome.
 2. In ./code/utils/params.py, except "lr" and "patience", meticulously tuning dropout and tau is applaudable.
+3. In our experiments, we only assign target type of nodes with original features, but assign other type of nodes with one-hot.
+This is because most of datasets used only provide features of target nodes in their original version.
+So, we believe in that if high-quality features of other type of nodes are provided, the overall results will improve a lot.
+The AMiner dataset is an example.
+In this dataset, there are not original features, so every type of nodes are all asigned with one-hot.
+In other words, every node has the same quality of features, and in this case, our HeCo is far ahead of other baselines.
+So, we strongly suggest that if you have high-quality features for other type of nodes, try it!
 ## Cite
 ## Contact
 If you have any questions, please feel free to contact me with nianliu@bupt.edu.cn